Setup WPSOLR and Amazon AWS Elasticsearch or OpenSearch

 The VM type defines how many resources (and of which quality) are given to each instance: RAM, disk, vCPUs.

 3.5 – Configure your domain instances SSD storage

 AWS recommend that you allocate three dedicated master nodes for each production Amazon ES domain.

-Fast disks are extremely important for Elasticsearch performance.
+Fast disks are extremely important for Elasticsearch or OpenSearch performance.
 Always choose SSD storage, not magnetic.

 3.6 – Configure your domain network access: VPC or internet